OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 Because data are updated on twice-weekly cycles, but not every country is updated in every cycle,recent dates may be prone to missing data.
 If fewer than _k-1_ indicators are present for an index on any given day, the index calculation is rejected and no value is returned.
 For the economic support indicator, where _k_=2, the index calculation is rejected if either of the two indicators are missing.

-To increase consistency of recent data points which are perhaps mid contribution, index values pertaining to the past seven days are rejected if they have fewer policy indicators than another day in the past seven days, i.e. if there is another recent data point with all _k_ indicators included, then no index will be calculated for dates with _k-1_.
+To increase consistency of recent data points which are perhaps mid contribution, index values pertaining to the past seven days are rejected if they have fewer policy indicators than another day in the past seven days, ie if there is another recent data point with all _k_ indicators included, then no index will be calculated for dates with _k-1_.

 Further, we produce two versions of each index.
 One with the raw calculated index values, plus we produce a "display" version which will "smooth" over gaps in the last seven days, populating each date with the last available "good" data point.

 For example, the date at the time of writing was 22 May.
 The table below gives an example of which index calculations would be rejected based on the number of policy indicators with data on each data.
-In this table, we will consider the government response index where _k_=13.
+In this table, we will consider the overall government response index where _k_=13.

 | Date | No. of valid indicators | No. of indicators in index (_k_) | Raw index | "Display" index |
 | --- | :---: | :---: | ---: | ---: |